 Corporate espionage, stealing financial data or hacking governments.
 Just some of the motives for a hacker to exploit, whether it be for fun or reward.
-It’s not just companies that are targets, home users can be tangled up in cyber theft too, it isn’t solely corporate data that’s the target.
+It’s not just companies that are targeted, home users can be tangled up in cyber theft too.
 Banking transactions, private documents or computers can be hijacked for botnets.

-No network can ever be 100% safe, but with a few simple tweaks you can better protect yourself and your customers.
+No network can ever be 100% safe, but with a few simple tweaks, you can better protect yourself and your customers.
 It’s worth stating before we go on, that although DrayTek have been kind enough to offer insight into smarter network security, the following recommendations apply to all brands of broadband routers and wireless devices.
+For more information check out the review of the best Draytek routers.

 Simple tweaks to secure your network – Routers